OrynVail/orynx-space/src/lib/blogs/posts/gravity-of-the-ten.md

 ---
-title: "Gravity of the Ten"
+title: 'Gravity of the Ten'
-description: "A physics of inequality, where the ten bend civilization into shadow."
+description: 'A physics of inequality, where the ten bend civilization into shadow.'
-date: "2025-09-13"
+date: '2025-09-13'
-slug: "gravity-of-the-ten"
+slug: 'gravity-of-the-ten'
 tags:
   - gravity
   - knowledge
   - inequality
 ---

-> *If the ten richest people lost **99.999%** of their wealth, they would still outweigh **99%** of the planet.*
+> _If the ten richest people lost **99.999%** of their wealth, they would still outweigh **99%** of the planet._

 That is not prosperity.
-That is a *force* that warps everything around it.
+That is a _force_ that warps everything around it.

 Wealth at that scale does not sit idle.
 It bends orbits.
 It warps futures.
 It pulls the fabric of civilization into its shadow, creating zones where human potential itself cannot escape.